Default mpi rank number fails when there are 16 cores and 3 gpus

 Fixing this requires checking DD restrictions at the rank/thread decision point.
 In turn, this requires allowing DD restriction checking, which is currently technically not possible, but which would be really useful.

-#4 Updated by Joe Jordan about 1 month ago
+#4 Updated by Joe Jordan over 1 year ago

 I immediately guessed that the issue was a problem of the work not being divisible and was able to just use less resources to make the simulation run.
 I suspect that not all users will know to do this and think that at the very least the error message should be changed to reflect that this problem can be overcome by specifying the number of ranks or gpus (perhaps in addition to changing the dd options; I did not actually test if that solves the problem, though I suspect it would not).